shafy/shafyy/content/about.md

 My name is Can Olcer.
 I'm a software engineer and entrepreneur.
 I create nerdy VR games (at [Kosmos School](https://kosmosschool.com), together with [Dorena](https://twitter.com/dorenanagel)).

-We also run a side project called [Froggodoggo](https://froggodoggo.com) that brings together founders looking for a side gig to finance their startup and companies looking to hire them as part-time software engineers.

 Before starting Kosmos School, I co-founded a company based in Zurich called [Chimpy](https://heychimpy.com/).
-At Chimpy, I'm responsible for product management.

 I was born and raised in Zurich, Switzerland.